twitter/caladrius/docs/caladrius_design/caladrius_design.md

 Caladrius will provide classes for accessing logical and physical plan information from the DSPS Information APIs and convert this via TinkerPop/Gremlin code into directed graph representations.
-It will also provide a `graph.prediction` interface for estimating properties of proposed physical plans.
+It will also provide a graph prediction (see @sec:graph-prediction below) interface for estimating properties of proposed physical plans.

 Again the Graph Client implementations can be set via the configuration files along with implementation specific configuration options (see @sec:config).

+## Graph Prediction {#sec:graph-prediction}

+Certain metrics for DSPS's logical and physical plans are not provided by default.
+For example neither Storm nor Heron provide routing probabilities for inter-operator connections or other metrics needed to estimate tuple flow.
+However, these metrics can be inferred or predicted from metrics that are provided by these systems.

+Caladrius will provide a graph prediction interface for predicting any graph metrics required by its modelling systems.

 # Configuration Files {#sec:config}